LukasKrivka/cnb-rates/README.md

 ```bash
 brew install git
 ```
-The installaiton might take a minute.
+The installaiton of **homebrew** might take a minute.
 You will be prompted for your password.

 * Next, make a clone of this repository:
 This default solution will create a folder in your Desktop, where everything happens